Luke-Yost/fs-journal/quizzes/week02.md

 **9.** What are the `9` ECMAScript types as defined by MDN?
 <!-- enter you answer in the space below -->
 ```
+The 9 ECMAScript types defined by MDN are Data properties, accessor properties, boolean, null, undefined, number, bigint, string, and symbol
 ```
 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->